- Future Students

 135 Martin Hall, Cheney, WA 99004

-The Master of Science in Applied Psychology: School Counseling emphasis is designed for students wishing preparation as counselors in school settings, primarily public schools.
+The Master of Science in Counselor Education: School Counseling emphasis is designed for students wishing preparation as counselors in school settings, primarily public schools.
 The SOC code for this particular occupation is 21-1012.

 Counseling Education Program Mission Statement